The Pros and Cons of Using an Online Blog Software or a Content Management System (CMS)

 Other Differences in Operation

-If you use an offline web editor to maintain your website, whether it be the commercial Dreamweaver or the free WYSIWYG editors like Nvu and KompoZer, you automatically have an offline backup of your website every time you create your website.
-The web editor creates a copy of your site on your own computer and only uploads it to your "live" site when you tell it to.
+If you use an offline web editor (eg, editors like Expression Web, Dreamweaver, BlueGriffon and KompoZer) to maintain your website, you automatically have an offline backup of your website every time you create your website.
+The web editor creates a copy of your site on your own computer and only uploads (transfers) it to your "live" site when you tell it to.

 If you are accustomed to having a static site, changing web hosts involves moving the static HTML files on your website.